 -

-Avoid the "Hot Zones": Do not apply product directly to the corners of the nose, the corners of the mouth, or the immediate eye area, as these spots are prone to cracking.
+Avoid the "Hot Zones": Do not apply product directly to the corners of the nose, the corners of the mouth, or the immediate eye area.
+These areas are prone to cracking and excessive dryness.

 -